 How much is food in Czech Republic?
 Prices in the Czech Republic, particularly in Prague are increasing regularly.
 It’s possible to order a Czech meal for about €10.
 But, the beer is so cheap it makes up for any prices over that!

-You can also learn about Traditional Czech food by listening to our culinary travel podcast: Talking a Taste of Prague – Czech Republic Foods.
+You can also learn about Traditional Czech food by listening to our culinary travel podcast: Taking a Prague Food Tour – Czech Republic Foods.
 Or, check out our video on Taste of Prague: